 FOR LIGHT AND FLUFFY BISCUITS, DO THIS...

-1) “Buttermilk” biscuits in-and-of themselves have already got you on the right track when it comes to making a tender and fluffy biscuit.
-This is due to the tenderizing powder of the buttermilk.
+1) "Buttermilk" biscuits in-and-of-themselves have already got you on the right track when it comes to making a tender and fluffy biscuit.
+This is due to the tenderizing power of the buttermilk.
 The acidity in buttermilk helps to break down long, tough gluten strands in baked goods, which in turn, helps them to stay tender.
+We also put buttermilk to good use in our replica recipe of Red Lobster's Cheddar Bay Biscuits!

 FOR FLAKY BISCUITS FROM SCRATCH, DO THIS...